mikejac/node-red-contrib-google-smarthome/README.md

 10. On tab *Test*, click *Reset Test*.

 *Note:* Adjust the URLs like https://example.com:3001/smarthome to your own hostname, port and settings.
+*Note:* You can't test your project in the Action Console's simulator.
+It only works on real devices.

 #### Enable HomeGraph API